polinabythebay/toy-problems-js/README.md

-## Algorithms with TDD
+## Toy Problems in JavaScript (with some TDD)

-This repo is dedicated to problem solving in ES5.
+This repo is dedicated to me problem solving whilst learning ES5.
 TDD courtesy of Mocha and Chai.

 ### Toy problems completed